 - Accept the default transformer as the server-wide transformer. - Configure a transformer other than the default transformer as the server-wide transformer.
 The transformer must be JAXP-compliant.

-For instructions on how to use the XML Registry to configure transforming options, see "Configuring a Parser or Transformer Other Than the Default" on page 9-4.
+For instructions on how to use the XML Registry to configure transforming options, see Section 9.2.1, "Configuring a Parser or Transformer Other Than the Default."